Source-Controller/eCommerce-Fullstack/README.md

 ### What I learned

-I learned an easy way to add slider function in product section using swiper js library.
-And add text as a background in the features and newsletter section as shown below
+I learned a new css styling to put text in a background as shown below
 ![adding text as background](./src/assets/middle-section.png)

 Code snippets, see below:
 ```js
 empty for now
 ```

+I also learned how to connect stripe as payment gate for e-commerce
 ![payment with stripe](./src/assets/payment.png)
 ![payment success](./src/assets/success-pay.png)

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development
-The project is still under development
+The development of this project can be continued by adding a search filter functionality, an e-commerce newsletter, activate the slider function for product section in homepage.
+In the near future, I'm going to explore react js search filters and maybe add that functionality myself.

 ### Useful resources
 - [UI/UX Design Resources](https://ui8.net/) - This website provide many UI/UX design, some are even free.